 Unless it's a harder to get must have figure, then I'll pay for it and suffer the consequences later.

 I know what you mean.
 5 years ago I was in the habit of blowing cash on toys like it was water, and had been for years.
-I jacked up my credit cards and liberally assaulted my still spam.
+I jacked up my credit cards and liberally assaulted my checking account.
 I was addicted to ebay on top of buying stuff at retail (back when it could be found there!).
 It came to a head when I started to get into bidding wars over stuff on ebay and began taking cash advances on my credit card to pay for it.
 Stoooopid.
 Do you know what they charge for interest on that?
 Thankfully, I had an epiphany then and realized that I had a problem.

 I wised up pretty quick.
 I had to.
 Normal people don't buy the entire line of Mego Micronauts MIB (minus the alien vehicles and the European) along with the Palisades offerings and Takara reissue Microman figures in under a year on my income.
 I got my s**t together, paid my debts down, and learned to prioritize.
 Fortunately I caught it before my credit was affected.